- Common Name

 - Porphyrula (purple) martinica (Island of Martinique)

-- Large, aquatic bird with short wings and tail; short, thick bill, red eyes and red bill with yellow tip; light blue frontal shield above bill; yellow legs and feet; purple head, neck, breast and belly; green back and upper wings
+- The purple gallinule is a large, aquatic bird with short wings and tail; short, thick bill, red eyes and red bill with a yellow tip; a light blue frontal shield above the bill; yellow legs and feet; purple head, neck, breast and belly; a green back and upper wings

 - length: 26.25 cm (10.5 in.); wingspan: 52.5 cm (21 in.)